piobuddev/repository-tester/README.md

 # Repository Tester

-Repository tester is a set of tools that will help you test your repositories.
+Repository tester is a set of tools (Data factory, DB client) that will help you test your repositories.

 ## Usage
 In your `composer.json` file: